-All students must take at least 13 credit hours of electives.
+All students must take at least 8 credit hours of electives.
 Electives may be selected from among other course offerings in DHD or other departments across campus.
 Students are encouraged to discuss selection of electives with the DGS or academic advisor.

-5. Completion of Thesis or Project
+5. Thesis or Coursework-Only Option